 Without Walls is a consortium of festivals and organisations dedicated to raising the profile of the UK outdoor arts sector, promoting artistic excellence and supporting innovative new work for the benefit of artists and audiences.

 Without Walls brings together artists, promoters and commissioners to make high-quality multi-arts outdoor shows – from the intimate to the epic – that tour to festivals across the UK and beyond.
 The consortium nurtures talent and skills by researching, developing, commissioning and touring new work, enhancing the growth of the sector, and reaching large audiences, many new to the arts.

-Over its first 10 years, 16% of shows have been made by BAME artists and 11% led by Deaf and Disabled artists.
+Over its first 10 years, 16% of shows have been made by Black, Asian and ethnically diverse artists and 11% led by D/deaf and Disabled artists.
 Reflecting a continuing championing of diverse work, the Vision of Without Walls embeds this commitment: